fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 #### 6.14 Anecdotes and the backend, step2

-Modify the creation of new anecdotes, such that the anecdotes are stored in the backend.
+Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.

 </div>